 Board of Directors

-Emily Ruetz, vice chair
+Emily Ruetz, Chair

-Dave Whitaker, treasurer
+Dave Whitaker, Treasurer

 Dave first joined MBI in 1990 in the Baritone section, sharing a spot with Cindy Bach for his first season.
-Since then, he has been a performing member for 6 scattered years, a member of the visual staff, and have performed other administrative and technical roles.
-Dave has served on the board, as member and chair, for 15+ years, and have been part of the executive team for the past 10+ years.
+Since then, he has been a performing member for 6 scattered years, a member of the visual staff, and has performed other administrative and technical roles.
+Dave has served on the board, as member and chair, for 15+ years, and has been part of the executive team for the past 10+ years.
 As his time available to devote to MBI diminishes with his growing family and personal commitments, he looks forward to returning to the board to share his experience, and to ensure a secure future for the organization.

-Gwynne Byrne, recording secretary
+Gwynne Byrne, Recording Secretary

 Gwynne first joined Minnesota Brass in 1974 as a member of the color guard.
 As she no longer has the

 agility and abilities required by the guard, she moved to working with the support staff.
 Gwynne met her husband, Pat (who joined MBI in 1972 but was in the army when she started) in 1976.
 Their family has been a part of the corps since then.

 As she am no longer able to march, she works on uniforms when asked and other support projects as

 In 1990, Gwynne was asked to be the corps secretary and accepted.
 In recent years, this role was ended so she moved to perform the role of recording secretary for the Board of Directors.